OpenWealth/OpenWealth/README.md

 * Over-The-Counter (OTC) contracts and lending services
 * Etc

+The <b>Wealth Manager</b> should be understood as an external asset manager (EAM) who is providing wealth managment services such as wealth advisory advisory or managment to the BO.
+In the segment of UHNWI this could also be a (multi-) family office providing a set of services.

 The <b>Third Party Provide - TPP</b> may be
-* an external asset manager (EAM) who is providing wealth managment services such as wealth advisory advisory or managment to the BO
 * a service plattform providing applicatory services such as portfolio managament systems, wealth data aggregation, analysis & reporting etc.
 * a party providing execution and payment services on behalf of the BO or as part of the wealth managment mandate